CleverComponents/Clever-Internet-Suite-Tutorials/vcl/MailSend-TMS-RichEditor/README.md

-# MailSend TMS FNC RichEditor
+# MailSend with TMS FNC RichEditor

 The program represents a Delphi tutorial that utilizes the TMS FNC UI RichEditor and Clever SMTP components to compose and send HTML E-mails.